Dhaka Metropolitan Police

-The Dhaka Metropolitan Police (ঢাকা মেট্রোপলিটন পুলিশ; abbreviated as DMP) is the premier formation of Bangladesh Police responsible for law enforcement in the metropolis of Dhaka, the national capital and most populous city in Bangladesh.
-The DMP is the largest police force formation in Bangladesh.
-The Seniormost Additional Inspector General of Police in selection grade shall be appointed as DMP commissioner given the designation of the only Special Inspector General of Police with precedence over all other Additional Inspector-Generals in selection grade and equivalence to Lieutenant General.
-The Special IGP shall hold the Status of the Second highest-ranked and Second Seniormost Position in the Bangladesh Police Service just after the IGP.
-At present, the DMP commissioner is Sheikh Md.
-Sajjad Ali.
+The Dhaka Metropolitan Police (ঢাকা মেট্রোপলিটন পুলিশ; abbreviated as DMP) is the primary metropolitan unit of the Bangladesh Police, responsible for law enforcement, public safety, and crime prevention within the metropolis of Dhaka, the capital and most populous city of Bangladesh.
+Established in 1976 under the Dhaka Metropolitan Police Ordinance, DMP oversees policing operations, administration, and coordination with other law enforcement and emergency agencies in the city.
+The force is headed by a police commissioner who manages all operational and administrative functions.
+Mosleh Uddin Ahmed is the current DMP commissioner.

 History

 During a major reorganization and expansion of Bangladesh's national police forces, the Dhaka Metropolitan Police (DMP) was established on 1 February 1976 to maintain law and order in the country's capital and largest city.
 It initially had 6,000 personnel in 12 police stations.
-With the rapid population growth of the city, the need of an expanded and better equipped police increased.
+With the rapid population growth of the city, the need for an expanded and better-equipped police force increased.
 The government planned a major expansion of police.
 Consequently, the establishment of 50 police stations has been completed.
 The number of personnel has been expanded, with newer ranks and officer corps.
-During the tenure of Asaduzzaman Mia as DMP Commissioner, general diary (GD) format was introduced in every police station, an e-traffic prosecution system was introduced and information of Dhaka residents was stored on a digital database to reduce crimes.
+During the tenure of Asaduzzaman Mia as DMP Commissioner, general diary (GD) format was introduced in every police station, an e-traffic prosecution system was introduced, and information of Dhaka residents was stored on a digital database to reduce crimes.